Skip to contents

 public:

-static uint32_t id_g; /**< static id of the recruitment interface base*/
+static uint32_t id_g; /**< static id of the maturity interface base */

-uint32_t id; /**< id of the recruitment interface base */
+uint32_t id; /**< id of the maturity interface base */

 ...